therealhackmeehan/ubacktest_docs/src/content/docs/Creating/workingWithData.md

 description: Let's talk about DataFrames
 ---

+### Your Role

+Your primary task is to take stock data, analyze it, and extract meaningful trends to generate buy and sell signals based on logical, programmatic rules.

+#### What does this involve?

+It can mean many things, not limited to but including:

+- Calculating moving averages and identifying buy signals at low points.
+- Detecting trend reversals using indicators like RSI or MACD.
+- Parsing historical price data to find patterns in volatility.

+To do this effectively, you need to understand the structure of the available data within your strategy function.

 ### About the Stock Data

 All stock data is stored in **Pandas DataFrames**.
 If you're not familiar with Pandas DataFrames, think of them as a highly optimized table designed for data analysis and manipulation.

+> Pandas is an **exceptionally robust** library for data science, especially for tasks like working with stock data.
+Be sure to leverage its full capabilities when crafting your strategies.

 ```
      high    low     open    close   volume    timestamp